Quaternionic Carleson measures: Carleson measures

 In order to work with the slice structure of $\B$ and $X_\B$, we suitably decompose measures on the quaternionic unit ball (see \cite{Hankel}).
 First, we can always write a measure $\mu$ on the unit ball $\B$ as $\mu=\mu_\rr+\tilde\mu$ where {$\mu_\rr$ and $\tilde{\mu}$ are nonnegative Borel measures such that} $\tilde \mu(\B \cap \rr)=0$ and $\supp(\mu_\rr)\subseteq \B \cap \rr$.
 It is non difficult to show that $\mu$ is a $p$-Carleson measure if and only if the measures $\mu_\rr$ and $\tilde \mu$ are $p$-Carleson as well.

-A further step, is guaranteed by the Disintegration Theorem (see, e.g., Theorem 2.28 in \cite{ambrosio}).
-In fact, in view of such result, any finite measure $\mu$ on $\B$, such that $\mu(\B\cap\rr)=0$, can be uniquely decomposed as
+A further step is guaranteed by the Disintegration Theorem (see, e.g., Theorem 2.28 in \cite{ambrosio}).
+In fact, in view of this result, any finite measure $\mu$ on $\B$, such that $\mu(\B\cap\rr)=0$, can be uniquely decomposed as

 where $\nu$ is the measure on the sphere $\s$ defined by

 and $\mu^+_I$ is a (probability) measure on $\B^+_I=\{x+yI\in \B_I \, : \, y \ge 0\}$.
 Hence we can write

 for any continuous $\varphi: \B \to \HH$.
 If in general $\mu$ is a finite measure on $\B$, we can decompose $\mu=\mu_\rr+\tilde \mu$, where $\tilde \mu(\B\cap \rr)=0$ and $\supp \mu_\rr \subseteq \B\cap \rr$, so that